Last Updated: August 8, 2024

 Coaching Career

 After retiring from professional play, Capello became a soccer pundit for Italian television.
 He then focused his career on managing.
 In the early 1980s, he coached the Milan youth teams.
-He coached in various capacity with Milan throughout the 1980s until replacing Arrigo Sacchi as manager of Milan in June 1991.
+Fabio coached in various capacities with Milan throughout the 1980s until replacing Arrigo Sacchi as manager of Milan in June 1991.
 Milan remained unbeaten for 58 league games between May 1991 and March 1993 until they were finally defeated by Parma.

 In 1994, Milan won the Champions League Final.
 They were particularly well-known for their stellar defense that year, conceding only 15 goals the entire season.
 The club's defense at the time was regarded as one of the greatest defenses of all time and achieved the longest streak without conceding a goal in Serie A history.
 From December 1993 to February 1994, Milan's defense went unbeaten for 929 consecutive minutes.
 This record was only broken by Juventus during the 2015-2016 season.